Maria Estella

 2009 was the year where I had the idea for the “Wüstenklänge” during a trip to Jordan.
 Since this trip, I have been studying Arabic and staying in contact with my dear Bedouin friends.

-As part of my studies I began working in youth mentoring.
+As part of my studies of „Social Work“ I began working in youth mentoring.
 There, I am concerned with children and juveniles which are mostly from Afghanistan.
 I truly enjoy this experience and I perceive it as something wonderful and very rewarding.